-- 1) All transfer credit must be earned at an accredited graduate college or university and not have been utilized to fulfill a requirement for any other degree. - 2) Transfer credit cannot exceed nine graduate hours for master's degree students, and one-third of the total graduate hours required for certificate, licensure, and doctoral degree students.
+- All transfer credit must be earned at an accredited graduate college or university and not have been utilized to fulfill a requirement for any other degree. - 2) Transfer credit cannot exceed nine graduate hours for master's degree students, and onethird of the total graduate hours required for certificate, licensure, and doctoral degree students.
 Requests for an extension of the limit on transfer credit must be approved by the department/program graduate committee.
 Such requests do not require review and approval by the College of Graduate Studies Petitions Committee. - All credits requested for transfer must carry a letter grade of A, A-, B+, or B in graduate courses.
 No S/F graded courses may be transferred.
 Petitions are not considered for an exemption from this requirement. - 4) All transfer credit must be within the six-year statute of limitations on course work applicable to fulfillment of graduate degree, certificate, or licensure requirements at the time of program completion.
 Requests for an extension of the six-year limit on transfer credit must be approved by the departmental/program graduate committee.
-Transfer credits taken ten or more years previous to the anticipated point of degree completion also must be reviewed and approved by the College of Graduate Studies Petitions Committee.
+Transfer credits taken ten or more years previous to the anticipated point of degree completion also must be reviewed and approved by the College of Graduate Studies Petitions Committee. - Students seeking transfer credit must have Regular Graduate Student Status and be in good academic standing at both Cleveland State University and the school at which the credits were earned. - 6) Students admitted to Cleveland State must receive prior approval to take courses elsewhere as Transient Students for transfer into their programs.